 a. forgery, fraud, undue influence, duress, incompetency, incapacity, or impersonation;

-b. failure of any person or Entity to have authorized a transfer or conveyance;
+b. the failure of a person or Entity to have authorized a transfer or conveyance;

-c. the Insured Mortgage not being properly created, executed, witnessed, sealed, acknowledged, notarized, or delivered;
+c. the Insured Mortgage not being properly authorized, created, executed, witnessed, sealed, acknowledged, notarized (including by remote online notarization), or delivered;

-d. failure to perform those acts necessary to create a document by electronic means authorized by law;
+d. a failure to perform those acts necessary to create an Insured Mortgage by electronic means authorized by law;

-e. a document executed under a falsified, expired, or otherwise invalid power of attorney; a document not
+e. a document having been executed under a falsified, expired, or otherwise invalid power of attorney;

-f. properly filed, recorded, or indexed in the Public Records including failure to perform those acts by electronic means authorized by law; or
+f. the Insured Mortgage not having been properly filed, recorded, or indexed in the Public Records, including the failure to have performed those acts by electronic means authorized by law;